-Aaron Wheeldon is helping new University audiences profit from Future Worlds’ entrepreneurial activities and advice in an ever growing Marketing and Events role within the incubator’s core team.
+Aaron Wheeldon is helping new University audiences profit from Future Worlds’ entrepreneurial activities and advice in an ever growing role within the incubator’s core team.
 He is building experience at the platform while undertaking a BSc in International Relations at the University of Southampton.
-Aaron enjoys finding creative solutions to business problems and is using this approach in developing a new marketing plan looking to engage the next generation of student entrepreneurs this autumn.
+Aaron enjoys finding creative solutions to business problems and is using this approach to enhance the incubator’s visibility on campus and develop lasting interactions with Southampton’s many entrepreneurially-minded student societies.

 He was raised on the Isle of Wight and opted for nearby Southampton after exploring a range of options for higher education.
 His focus was drawn to the social sciences and an International Relations degree, which applies the skills of his favoured subject of English to a stimulating new topic.
 “International Relations is giving me a specific lens through which to view the world,” he says.
 “Learning new theories, such as realism or liberalism, has made me view everyone’s decisions differently.”